fbpx

 Canada’s Residential Rent Growth Slows to 2%

 The demand for residential houses in Toronto, Canada, has increased in the last few months.
 According to a recent National Rent Report and Urbanation, the average asking price for rental in the city has increased significantly by 2.10% per annum in September.
 This means the monthly rental price in Toronto is currently at $2,193.
-Since May’s 9.0% growth in monthly rental cost, Toronto has experienced a slow annual growth rate in rental asking price.
+Since May’s 9.0% growth in monthly rental costs, Toronto has experienced a slow annual growth rate in rental asking prices.

 However, despite the slow growth, Canada’s residential rent prices remain 25.20% higher for the last three years and 13.40% higher in the previous two years.
 This clearly shows that the COVID-19 pandemic left a sizable impact on the real estate market.
 This slowdown in rental prices is in line with the low turnout of non-permanent residents who visit Canada.